 Building software watermarking.
-We begin by describing the high-level blueprint introduced by Cohen et al. [CHN+16] for constructing watermarkable PRFs.
-To watermark a PRF F with key k, the marking algorithm first evaluates the PRF on several (secret) points $h_1, \ldots, h_d$ to obtain values $t_1, \ldots, t_d$ .
-Then, the marking algorithm uses the values $(t_1, \ldots, t_d)$ to derive a (pseudorandom) pair $(x^, y^)$ .
-The watermarked program is a circuit C that on all inputs $x \neq x^$ , outputs F(k, x), while on input $x^$ , it outputs the special value $y^$ .
-To test whether a program C' is marked or not, the verification algorithm first evaluates C' on the secret points $h_1, \ldots, h_d$ .
-It uses the function evaluations to derive the test pair $(x^, y^)$ .
-Finally, it evaluates the program at $x^$ and outputs "marked" if $C'(x^) = y^$ ; otherwise, it outputs "unmarked."
-For this scheme to be secure against arbitrary removing strategies, it must be the case that the watermarked circuit C hides the marked point $x^$ from the adversary.
-Moreover, the value $y^$ at the "reprogrammed" point should not be easily identifiable.
-Otherwise, an adversary can trivially defeat the watermarking scheme by simply producing a circuit that behaves just like C, but outputs $\perp$ whenever it is queried on the special point $x^$ .
-In some sense, security requires that the point $x^$ is carefully embedded within the description of the watermarked program such that no efficient adversary is able to identify it (or even learn partial information about it).
-This apparent need to embed a secret within a piece of code is heavily reminiscent of program obfuscation, so not surprisingly, the existing constructions of software watermarking rely on the full power of indistinguishability obfuscation.
+We begin by describing the high-level blueprint introduced by Cohen et al. $[CHN^+16]$ for constructing watermarkable PRFs.
+To watermark a PRF F with key k, the marking algorithm first evaluates the PRF on several (secret) points h_1, \ldots, h_d to obtain values t_1, \ldots, t_d .
+Then, the marking algorithm uses the values (t_1, \ldots, t_d) to derive a (pseudorandom) pair (x^, y^) .
+The watermarked program is a circuit C that on all inputs $x \neq x^$, outputs F(k,x), while on input x^ , it outputs the special value y^ .
+To test whether a program C' is marked or not, the verification algorithm first evaluates C' on the secret points h_1, \ldots, h_d .
+It uses the function evaluations to derive the test pair (x^, y^) .
+Finally, it evaluates the program at x^ and outputs "marked" if $C'(x^) = y^$; otherwise, it outputs "unmarked."
+For this scheme to be secure against arbitrary removing strategies, it must be the case that the watermarked circuit C hides the marked point x^ from the adversary.
+Moreover, the value y^ at the "reprogrammed" point should not be easily identifiable.
+Otherwise, an adversary can trivially defeat the watermarking scheme by simply producing a circuit that behaves just like C, but outputs \perp whenever it is queried on the special point x^ .
+In some sense, security requires that the point x^ is carefully embedded within the description of the watermarked program such that no efficient adversary is able to identify it (or even learn partial information about it).
+This apparent need to embed a secret within a piece of code is reminiscent of program obfuscation, so not surprisingly, the existing constructions of software watermarking all rely on indistinguishability obfuscation.

 Puncturable and programmable PRFs.
-The starting point of our watermarking construction is the recent construction by Boneh et al. [BLW17] (which follows the Cohen et al. [CHN+16] blueprint sketched above).
-In their work, they introduce the notion of a private puncturable PRF.
-In a regular puncturable PRF [BW13, KPTZ13, BGI14], the holder of the PRF key can issue a "punctured" key $sk{x^}$ such that $sk{x^}$ can be used to evaluate the PRF everywhere except at a single point $x^$ .
-In a private puncturable PRF, the punctured key $sk{x^}$ also hides the punctured point $x^$ .
-Intuitively, private puncturing seems to get us halfway to the goal of constructing a watermarkable family of PRFs according to the blueprint above.
+The starting point of our construction is the recent watermarking construction by Boneh et al. [BLW17] (which follows the Cohen et al. [CHN+16] blueprint sketched above).
+In their work, they first introduce the notion of a private puncturable PRF.
+In a regular puncturable PRF [BW13, KPTZ13, BGI14], the holder of the PRF key can issue a "punctured" key sk{x^} such that sk{x^} can be used to evaluate the PRF everywhere except at a single point x^ .
+In a private puncturable PRF, the punctured key sk{x^} also hides the punctured point x^ .
+Intuitively, private puncturing seems to get us partway to the goal of constructing a watermarkable family of PRFs according to the above blueprint.
 After all, a private puncturable PRF allows issuing keys that agree with the real PRF almost everywhere, and yet, the holder of the punctured key cannot tell which point was punctured.
-Unfortunately, in a standard private puncturable PRF, it is difficult to fully reprogram the value at the punctured point, and thus, there is no efficient way to test whether a particular point, and correspondingly, the program, has been marked or not.
+Unfortunately, standard puncturable PRFs do not provide an efficient algorithm for testing whether a particular point is punctured or not, and thus, we do not have a way to determine (given just oracle access to the program) whether the program is marked or not.

-To bridge the gap between private puncturable PRFs and watermarkable PRFs, Boneh et al. introduced a stronger notion called a private programmable PRF which, as the name suggests, allows one to reprogram the PRF value at the punctured point.
-This modification allows them to instantiate the Cohen et al. blueprint above.
-However, private programmable PRFs seem much more difficult to construct than a private puncturable PRF, and the construction in [BLW17] relies on indistinguishability obfuscation.
-In contrast, Boneh et al. [BLW17] were able to construct private puncturable PRFs from concrete assumptions on multilinear maps, and subsequently, Canneti and Chen [CC17], as well as Boneh et al. [BKM17] showed how to construct private puncturable PRFs from standard lattice assumptions.
+To bridge the gap between private puncturable PRFs and watermarkable PRFs, Boneh et al. introduced a stronger notion called a private programmable PRF, which allows for arbitrary reprogramming of the PRF value at the punctured point.
+This modification allows them to instantiate the Cohen et al. blueprint for watermarking.
+However, private programmable PRFs seem more difficult to construct than a private puncturable PRF, and the construction in [BLW17] relies on indistinguishability obfuscation.
+In contrast, Boneh et al. [BKM17] as well as Canetti and Chen [CC17] have recently showed how to construct private puncturable PRFs (and in the case of [CC17], private constrained PRFs for NC1) from standard lattice assumptions.